ThrillStays

 Editorial Team

-Updated February 17, 2026
+Updated February 21, 2026

-Spelunking: 12 Spectacular Caves Worth Exploring
+Spelunking: 12 Spectacular Caves to Explore in 2026

 This post may contain affiliate links.
 Disclosure

 Beneath the surface of the Earth lies an entirely different world.
 A world of cathedral-sized chambers dripping with stalactites, underground rivers that have never seen sunlight, and passages so narrow you have to exhale to squeeze through.
-Caving, also known as spelunking or potholing, is the adventure sport that takes you into these hidden spaces, and the experience is unlike anything else in the outdoor world.
+Caving — also known as spelunking or potholing — is the adventure sport that takes you into these hidden spaces, and the experience is unlike anything else in the outdoor world.

 In 2026, adventure caving is more accessible than ever.
 From guided tours in well-developed show caves to multi-day expeditions into some of the planet’s deepest and most remote underground systems, there is a caving experience for every level of fitness, courage, and claustrophobia tolerance.
 This guide covers the most spectacular caves on Earth, from beginner-friendly tours to expert-level expeditions that will test every ounce of your resolve.